Tangent $\infty$-categories and Goodwillie calculus: Differential Objects in Cartesian Tangent -Categories

 \begin{theorem} Let $\bcat{X}$ be a cartesian tangent $\infty$-category.
 There is a cartesian differential structure on $\widehat{h\Diff}(\bcat{X})$ in which the monoid structure on an object is that inherited from its differential structure, and the derivative of a morphism $f: A \to B$ is given by the composite

 where $\hat{p}_A$ and $\hat{p}_B$ are determined by the differential structures on $A$ and $B$ respectively. \end{theorem} \begin{proof} Let $\bcat{X}_d \subseteq \bcat{X}$ be the full subcategory of $\bcat{X}$ whose objects are those that admit a differential structure.
-We claim that $\bcat{X}_d$ is a tangent subcategory, i.e. is closed under the action of $\Weil$.
-To see this claim, we note that, if $D$ admits a differential structure, $T^A(D) \homeq D^{m(A)}$ where $m(A)$ denotes the set of nonzero monomials in the Weil-algebra $A$.
+We claim that $\bcat{X}_d$ is a tangent subcategory, i.e.\ is closed under the action of $\Weilinfty$.
+To see this claim, we note that, if $D$ admits a differential structure, $T^A(D) \homeq D^{M_A}$.
 A finite product of differential objects has a canonical differential structure, so $\bcat{X}_d$ is closed under finite products, and it follows that $\bcat{X}_d$ is a cartesian tangent subcategory of $\bcat{X}$.